 We don't believe Mary suffered birth pain.
 St. Augustine in 400 AD said, "That same power which brought the body of the young man through closed doors, brought the body of the infant forth from the inviolate womb of the mother."

 The Bible says that increased pains of birth are a consequence of original sin (Gen 3:16).
-I believe that Mary was preserved from the effects of original sin and I believe that Mary remained a virgin her whole life, even in giving birth.
+We believe that Mary was preserved from the effects of original sin and we believe that Mary remained a virgin her whole life, even in giving birth.

 I would say that even modern-day Evangelicals who believe that Mary had kids after Jesus, should also consider this kind of birth problematic.
 It would mean that the integrity of Mary's virginity would not be in place for Joseph, a painful birth of Jesus would have compromised that.
 Catholics believe that Jesus passed through the womb of Mary at birth the way that light passes through glass without breaking it.
 The integrity of her virginity was preserved.
 Christians believed this from the earliest days.
 We think this was foreshadowed in the book of Isaiah.